phreakwiz/SNES-AddOn-PCBs/MultiRegion_with_DeJitter_QID/installation/SNN-CPU-01/README.md

 - remove original CIC-lock (or at least lift pins 1, 2, 10 and 11), which sits behind the cartridge port between S-RGB and S-MIX
   ![](./CIC-lock.jpg)
   - if you remove the CIC-lock, you can also remove C9
+  - **Please note that the picture shows the US version and not the Jap. version of the console.** The US version does not have the large 1000uF capacitor C52 installed - the picture might be confusing. **Do not remove C52 if you have a Jap. console!**

 - lift pin 111 of S-CPUN
   ![](./SCPUN_111_lifted.jpg)